 How To Get A Mortgage If You Are An Expat Returning to The UK

-Many expats that live and work outside of the UK return within a few years with the view to purchasing a residential property in the UK.
+Many expats that live and work outside of the UK return within a few years looking to purchase a residential property in the UK.

-Below we review the factors that may make it difficult to secure an expat mortgage through a traditional lender when coming back to the UK from abroad.
+Below we review the factors that can make it difficult to secure an expat mortgage through a traditional lender when coming back to the UK from abroad.

 The income you receive from your current employment will affect your ability to get an expat mortgage in the UK through a traditional lender.